Mussahi District: Demography

 The Logar River passes through this district and divides this district in two part (Bara Mussahi and Kuza Mussahi).

+Guldara stupa is located in Guldara valley (Flowers Valley) this stupa made in 2nd century by Kushan empire.

+Chino Ghundi is one of the best national park even in 1965 Mohammad Zahir Shah king of Afghanistan tourism place.

 Security and Politics

 It was reported Afghan and NATO forces arrested 12 militants accused of anti-government activities on 17 November 2009 in the district.